 Autism Services is led by an Executive Director with a team of five Directors.

-Director of Autism Intervention Programs (AIP)
+Interim Director of Autism Intervention Program (AIP)

 Director of Finance

 Shirley is a CMA and has been employed at Autism Services since 2007.
 She served on its Board of Directors from 2004-2007.
 Other experience includes serving as Treasurer on the Board of Canadian Mental Health since 2008.
 She was also employed at the YWCA of Saskatoon for 18 Years and was part of the Saskatoon Community Service Village – Strategic Planning team.
 Shirley has a son who is on the autism spectrum.

 Director of Adult Support Programs